Quantum-Optics-LKB/NLSE/paper/paper.md

 It supports lossy, non-linear and non-local media.

 It provides several classes to model 1D, 2D or 3D propagation, and leverages the array functionalities of `Numpy` like broadcasting in order to allow scans of physical parameters to most faithfully replicate experimental setups.
+The typical output of a simulation run is presented in \autoref{fig:output}.

 This code has been developped during the author's PhD thesis [@aladjidiFullOpticalControl2023] and used as the main simulation tool for several publications like [@glorieuxHotAtomicVapors2023] and [@bakerrasooliTurbulentDynamicsTwodimensional2023].